whunt1965/WEBRTC-CYBERSEC/MiTM/README.md

 ## Running on Your own Device
 To begin, please visit the [Realtime communication with WebRTC codelab](https://codelabs.developers.google.com/codelabs/webrtc-web/#0) and follow the instructions for getting source code and installing necessary dependencies (including NodeJS).

+You can then clone our repo to get the source files.

+From your command line in the local directory into which you've cloned the repo, run "npm install" (to install the necessary Node.js dependencies) and then "node index.js" to set up the local signalling server.

+In your browser, visit localhost:8080.
+For the first session, set your room as 'mitm' (this is the attacker's room).
+Open 2 more tabs to localhost:8080 and choose whatever room name you would like.

+In the "Attacker" tab, you will see and/hear the video from the other tabs.
+Note: in Google Chrome, only one user's video is available in the attacker tab (in Safari, both will be visible).